 2. The DMZ Tour

-As the tensions between the North and South mount, why not take a DMZ (Military Demarcation Zone) Tour to understand the history (and occasional humor) of what goes on at the front line.
+As the tensions between the North and South mount, why not take a Demilitarization Zone and Joint Security Area Tour to understand the history (and occasional humor) of what goes on at the front line.
 I won’t lie, it’s pretty intensely cool and a bit haunting.
 Tours range from full day and half and include lunch.
-Itineraries vary from DMZ line, Panmunjom/JSA, 3rd infiltration tunnel, Mt.
-Dora Observatory, Freedom Train, etc…
+Itineraries vary from: DMZ, JSA, Dora Observatory, Freedom Train and 3rd infiltration tunnel

 3. See Seoul from the back of a friend’s scooter

 I hear Seoul drivers are pretty crazy on the roads (Read my post on driving in Korea).
 But it’s actually the food delivery scooters, who literally make up their own rules at times.
 Nevertheless, Seoul is pretty impressive, when you’re viewing it from the back of a scooter, shooting over bridges and weaving through traffic.
 You feel like you’re getting to understand a bit of that crazy local energy that Seoul is and you’ve got front row seats!
 If you have a friend with a scooter, no other form of transportation will beat it!

 4. Brush up on Seoul’s arts and festival scene

 While other cities and towns in Korea offer you a taste of a “historical and traditional Korea”, Seoul is your gateway to more a modern, international and contemporary scene.
 Check out the art museums and galleries, like the National Museum of Modern and Contemporary Art of Korea, a traditional contemporary museum of Korean artists (near Gwangbukgung station) or the Seoul Museum of Art, the Korean version of the Tate Modern and Saatchi Gallery combined.